firstprayer/monsql/README.md

 MonSQL - Light-weighted, MongoDB-style Wrapper for multiple Relational Databases
 ====================
 A light-weighted wrapper for easy interaction with Relational Databases using a mongodb-like interface.
 It's goal is to be easy to use, even for a complete novince!
-What's more, it supports seamless switching between different relational databases(currently supported: MySQL, SQLite3)
+What's more, it supports seamless switching between different relational databases

+**Currently supported database**

+*   MySQL
+*   SQLite3
+*   PostgreSQL

 More documentation can be found [here](http://monsql.readthedocs.org/en/latest/)